-A Santa Coca-Cola ad in Warsaw (Credit: Aubrey Morandarte via Wikimedia Commons)
+A Coca-Cola ad featuring Santa in England (Credit: Aubrey Morandarte, via Wikimedia Commons)

 Many other business-minded folks followed Coca-Cola’s lead, correctly seeing the Santa brand as a way to make a lot of cash.
 In 1949, a man whose daughter kept asking him about Santa Claus had a fabulous idea.
 New York businessman Julian Reiss was driving by Lake Placid when he decided to build a physical version of Santa’s workshop, which would eventually become one of America’s first theme parks.
 He teamed up with the artist Arto Monaco, who would eventually help design Disneyland, and established a Santa-themed winter wonderland that, at one point, attracted 14,000 visitors on a single day.

 “Ironically, the traits that help Santa sell products today are the same ones that tied him to Christmas in the first place.
 The jolly old man is genuine and giving, so when we see him, we trust him almost without question.
 He makes us nostalgic for childhood and helps us remember the best aspects of life, creating an easily exploitable vulnerability in his audience.” —Gina Echevarria, Business Insider